marioy47/blog-site/posts/jsdoc-intro-and-tutorial/index.md

 - Where to output the documentation
 - Where the tutorial files where storeed

-The fact is that there are a ton of configuration options to specify the supported file extensions, which files to exclude, information logging, etc. You can the complete set of parammeters [here](https://jsdoc.app/about-commandline.html)
+The fact is that there are a ton of configuration options to specify the supported file extensions, which files to exclude, information logging, etc. You can see the complete set of parammeters [here](https://jsdoc.app/about-commandline.html)

 If you require very explicit or complex set of parameters to generate you documentation, you can create a config file in your projects folder and execute `jsdoc` like: